Americans with Disabilities Act of 1990: Opposition from religious groups

 Conservative evangelicals opposed the ADA because the legislation protected individuals with HIV, which they associated with homosexuality.

 The debate over the Americans with Disabilities Act led some religious groups to take opposite positions.
 The Association of Christian Schools International opposed the ADA in its original form, primarily because the ADA labeled religious institutions "public accommodations" and thus would have required churches to make costly structural changes to ensure access for all.
 The cost argument advanced by ACSI and others prevailed in keeping religious institutions from being labeled as "public accommodations".
 Church groups such as the National Association of Evangelicals testified against the ADA's Title I employment provisions on grounds of religious liberty.
 The NAE believed the regulation of the internal employment of churches was "... an improper intrusion [of] the federal government."

 Opposition from business interests

-Many companies and corporations, and business groups, opposed the Americans with Disabilities Act, arguing that the legislation would impose costs on businesses.
+Many companies, corporations, and business groups opposed the Americans with Disabilities Act, arguing that the legislation would impose costs on businesses.
 Testifying before Congress, Greyhound Bus Lines stated that the act had the potential to "deprive millions of people of affordable intercity public transportation and thousands of rural communities of their only link to the outside world."
 The US Chamber of Commerce argued that the costs of the ADA would be "enormous" and have "a disastrous impact on many small businesses struggling to survive."
-The National Federation of Independent Businesses, an organization that lobbies for small businesses, called the ADA "a disaster for small business."
+The National Federation of Independent Business, an organization that lobbies for small businesses, called the ADA "a disaster for small business".
 Pro-business conservative commentators joined in opposition, writing that the Americans with Disabilities Act was "an expensive headache to millions" that would not necessarily improve the lives of people with disabilities.